What Are The Header And Footer In Excel?

 The header and footer in Excel are the sections that appear at the top and bottom of a printed spreadsheet.
 Users can insert the headers and footers in their spreadsheets to show essential information about the worksheets.
 Thus, this Excel feature makes the printed version of the sheets look more professional and organized.

 For example, the below Excel table shows the monthly laptop sales report.

-Thus, we can view header and footer in Excel on the top and bottom of the page in the print preview.
+Thus, we can view header and footer in Excel at the page’s top and bottom in the Print Preview.

 Table of contents